2017-fall-os/tokenizer-lab-f17-Alex5Bal/tokenizer/README.md

 ## Introduction
   - This project implements a string tokenizer.
-In this particular implementation, a user-entered string is delimited by the ' ' character, each resulting token is then inserted into a vector, which is then printed.
+In this particular implementation, a user-entered string is delimited by the space(' ') character, each resulting token is then inserted into a vector, which is then printed.

 ## Functionality
   ### Creating Executable